roman-milk/roman-milk.github.io/a-blackmail-tale.md

  "No way buddy!
 Your 30 minutes are up."
 She laughed.
 Then she leaned in and kissed me again.

  When we broke I teased her, "We're here, you're naked, the deed's done.
 Let's just play for a bit longer.
 All debts are paid, this is just because we can."
-Report_Story #2